-Potato salad doesn't have to be overly complicated.
-This recipe is a perfect option when you have about 30 minutes to toss together a quick side dish.
+Potato salad can be both quick and easy and doesn't have to be overly complicated.
+This recipe is a perfect option when you have about 30 minutes to toss together a side dish.
 Made with diced potatoes, some chopped veggies, and a simple seasoned mayonnaise dressing, it's delightfully easy.
 Make it up for a potluck, barbecue, or family dinner.
 It's a guaranteed crowd-pleaser.

 The best potatoes to use for potato salad are red-skinned or round white varieties.
 You can also use new potatoes when making the salad in late spring or early summer.
-Prep is simple; peel and dice them, then boil the potatoes in salted water until tender.
-While they're cooking, chop a green bell pepper and onion, and the salad's vegetable base is ready for the dressing.
-If you like, add some chopped hard-boiled eggs or celery to the mix.
+Prep is simple, and if you like, add some chopped hard-boiled eggs or celery to the mix.

 Mayonnaise is a popular base for potato salad dressings.
 Use your favorite store-bought mayo or try it with homemade mayonnaise.
 It's not difficult to make if you know a few tricks, and there are several variations—including gluten-free and egg-free recipes—to explore.
 The flavor is amplified with apple cider vinegar in this recipe, which adds a great tang and lightens the texture perfectly.
 The seasoning is a winning combination of onion salt, celery seed, and ground black pepper.